kowshal97/Multi-Cloud-Web-Server-Deployment/README.md

 ## 📌 Overview
 This project demonstrates the deployment of a **highly available and scalable web application** across **AWS, GCP, and Azure**.
-The assignment required setting up **custom networking, compute, load balancing, and auto-scaling policies** to ensure **redundancy, security, and fault tolerance**.
+The project required setting up **custom networking, compute, load balancing, and auto-scaling policies** to ensure **redundancy, security, and fault tolerance**.

 ---